dutchwavepower/dutchwavepower.github.io/content/pages/roadmap/index.md

 # Stage 4

 **2026 - 2027: Demonstration and certification**
-In 2024 we plan to install the near full scale 1:2 or full scale 1:1 demonstration models at sea for demonstration and certification purposes.
+After stage 3 demonstration models will be deployed at sea for demonstration and certification purposes.

 # Stage 5